Flight of the Bumblebee (Yellowjackets): Accolades

-TVLine named Christina Ricci as a honorable mention for the "Performer of the Week" for the week of January 8, 2022, for his performance in the episode.
+TVLine named Christina Ricci as an honorable mention for the "Performer of the Week" for the week of January 8, 2022, for his performance in the episode.
 The site wrote, "Is anyone on TV right now having more fun than Yellowjackets Christina Ricci?
 Her off-kilter take on Misty in Showtime's mysterious drama is a hoot-and-a-half every week, even as we're learning that the kooky character is more than capable of Very Bad Things.
 In the latest episode, we guffawed at Ricci's physical comedy skills as Misty burst into Nat's motel room and immediately thrust her face into a plate full of cocaine, all in service of saving her former teammate from relapsing.
 We couldn't stop laughing at the juxtaposition of Ricci's excited pacing (as Misty tried to monitor her coked-up heart rate) with the dire urgency with which she chastised her friend... but to what end?
 Which brings up one of the best aspects of Ricci's performance in Season 1 so far: We never truly know what Misty is thinking, and trying to figure it out is a pure delight, courtesy of an actress who never disappoints."